 I am a human behavioral ecologist and evolutionary demographer.
-My research utilizes large demographic datasets and interview data to examine the ways that evolutionary and ecological forces have shaped modern human variation, with a particular focus on how kin cooperation and conflict influences reproduction, education, mental health, and menopause.
-I am also interested in the interplay of family dynamics and one's hormonal profile.
+My research utilizes large demographic datasets and interview data to examine the ways that evolutionary and ecological forces have shaped modern human variation, with a particular focus on reproductive decision-making and kin cooperation and conflict I am also interested in the interplay of family dynamics and one's hormonal profile.

 I utilize life history theory to examine decision making and understand trade-offs.
 To examine these research questions, I conduct fieldwork, typically interviewing respondents, or utilize existing large-scale demographic datasets.
 I have conducted interviews in San Borja, Bolivia, Huatasani, Peru, and Boise, Idaho.
 I also analyze salivary cortisol to examine how hormonal profiles may correlate with behavioral and educational outcomes.